 The event was originally established in 1981 under the leadership of Seabrook resident Alan Fleming, a resident of Seabrook Island along with his wife Sally.
 Before moving to Seabrook, Alan had been a nationally ranked tennis player whose resume included matches played at Forest Hills, the precursor to the US Open.
 Alan was a NJ State champion and a National Father-Son champion with son Peter.
 Alan was often ranked #1 in his age group in both New Jersey and South Carolina.

 The tournament, originally called the Seabrook Island Senior Tennis Tournament, ran continuously until Hurricane Hugo forced a two year hiatus in 1989.
 After Alan’s death in 1997, the tournament was renamed in his honor.
 His son, Peter, went on to become a tennis professional and in the early 80’s was the Seabrook Island Club’s touring pro.
 But, it was with his doubles partner, John McEnroe, that Peter made tennis history.
 Together, Peter Fleming and John McEnroe won over 50 doubles titles including four at Wimbledon and three at the U.S. Open.

 Over the years, participation in the tournament has grown to over 250 players from all over the Southeast and beyond.
 In 2007, the tournament received its current designation as a South Carolina Level 1 State Championship event and a Southern section 200 point tournament - one of only four events at this prestigious level in a nine state region.
-This year’s national championship level 1 “Gold Ball” mixed event will bring a new level of completion and national exposure to the Seabrook Island Racquet Club.
+Last year’s national championship level 1 “Gold Ball” mixed event brought a new level of completion and national exposure to the Seabrook Island Racquet Club.